polycfd/apecss/README.md

 - A ````src```` folder with a file called ````*_apecss.c```` that acts as the standalone interface to the APECSS library.
 This file contains the ````main()```` function and any additional functionality required to simulate a specific scenario.
 - A ````build```` folder containing the ````CMakeLists.txt```` file and a shell script ````compile.sh```` with which this example can be compiled using the command ````./compile.sh````.
 - One or several ````*.apecss```` files in which the options for a specific case are defined.

+## How to cite us
+If you use APECSS for your scientific work, please consider citing the [paper](https://doi.org/10.1063/5.0131930) introducing the theoretical foundation of APECSS

+    F. Denner and S. Schenke, Modeling acoustic emissions and shock formation of cavitation bubbles.
+Physics of Fluids 35 (2023).

+as well as the version of APECSS you've used for your work, e.g.

+    F. Denner and S. Schenke, APECSS (v1.2), (2022). https://doi.org/10.5281/zenodo.7465050

+All releases can be found on the [Zenodo page](https://doi.org/10.5281/zenodo.7249297).

 ## Acknowledgements
 The development of APECSS has directly benefitted from research funding provided by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), grant number 441063377.